 Shortly after the National Highway Traffic Safety Administration (NHTSA) forced Volkswagen to recall 500,000 vehicles in the USA, VW admitted they had used the device on 11 million vehicles worldwide.
-Later on, an additional 800,000 vehicles were discovered to have poorer fuel economy because of higher than reported CO2 levels.
+And an additional 800,000 vehicles were discovered to have poorer fuel economy because of higher than reported CO2 levels.

 The whole situation is a mess and now the company faces tens of billions of dollars in fines from the US government, states, class-action lawsuits and other countries around the world.
-Here’s a look at what happened:
+Here’s a reverse chronological look at the scandal:

 How VW Cheated